paluh/purescript-boomerang/README.md

 ### Parsers / Serializers

 Let's try to analyze main type from this library which is called `Boomerang`.
-I'm going to try to construct this type bottom up. `Boomerang` consist of two isomorphic functions: serializer and parser.
+I'm going to try to construct this type bottom up. `Boomerang` consists of two isomorphic functions: serializer and parser.

 Let's start with trivial parser and serializer types: